-Traffic Calming - changes in street alignment, installation of barriers, and other physical measures employed to reduce traffic speeds and/or cut-through traffic volumes in the interest of an effort to enhance neighborhood and street-safety, livability, and other public purposes.
+Traffic Calming - changes in street alignment, installation of barriers, and other physical measures employed to reduce traffic speeds and/or cut-through traffic volumes in an effort to enhance neighborhood and street safety, livability, and other public purposes.
 Traffic Calming measures may include diverters, speed humps, traffic circles, or pocket parks which allow through access by bicycles.